The Springs Retreat-Arizona

 Meet The Arizona Springs Team

 Jill and her husband live in Colorado.
-She is a Christian Speaker, Retreat Leader, Bible Study teacher and mentor of women.
+She is a Christian Speaker, Retreat Leader, Prayer Minister, and mentor of women.
 She attends Christ Our Hope Anglican Church in Fort Collins, Colorado.
-Jill has served on the Board of NEWIM for many years and is currently the chairman.

-Deanna is on staff at Connect Church in Mesa, AZ and has served in the areas of worship and finance.
-She is a singer, songwriter, musician who has a passion for worship and has served as worship leader at many women’s conferences and retreats in CA and around the western U.S.
+Deanna is on staff at her church in Mesa, AZ and has served in the areas of worship and finance.
+She is a singer, songwriter, musician who has a passion for worship and has served as worship leader at many women’s conferences and retreats in CA and around the western U.S. Deanna currently serves on the NEWIM Board.

 Email questions to Mary Williams: firstname.lastname@example.org